BGP (Border Gateway Protocol)

 While regular users never interact with BGP directly, its operation significantly affects internet experience.
 Whether an ISP optimizes its BGP routing can make a noticeable difference in access speeds to overseas websites, even on the same connection plan.

-Running a traceroute command reveals the ASes your packets traverse.
+Cross-referencing the hop addresses from a traceroute command with whois or AS lookup data reveals the ASes your packets traverse.
 More AS hops generally mean higher latency, demonstrating how BGP route selection directly impacts performance.

 When a major BGP incident occurs, entire regions or services can "disappear" from the internet.
 BGP routing data is publicly available in real time through projects like RIPE RIS and RouteViews, which are used to detect network outages and hijacking attempts, supporting internet transparency.